JvRdgz/Born2beRoot/README.md

 # Born2beRoot by Javier Rodriguez Montero.

-## Quick summary of what Born2BeRoot projet is.
+## Quick summary of what Born2BeRoot project is about.
 Born2BeRoot consist of setting up a virtual machine server under specific and strict rules such as:
 ```